-During my internship in Deloitte Consulting India Pvt.
-Ltd, I learned about various things given below:
+During the internship in Deloitte Consulting India Pvt.
+Ltd, lot of things were learnt.
+These are as follows:

-- US health care system and how providers and payors work together in health care industry - Underwent trainings for various processes followed in the organization - Underwent EMR specific trainings - Brief knowledge about HIPAA - Brief knowledge about impact of ICD-10 on operations - Underwent other trainings related to healthcare industry
+- US health care system and how providers and payers work together in health care industry, - Underwent trainings for various processes followed in the organization, - Underwent EMR specific trainings, - Brief knowledge about HIPAA, - Brief knowledge about impact of ICD-10 on operations and - Other trainings related to healthcare industry.